 - Plastic bag/plastic sheet to protect surfaces

 It was REALLY difficult to capture this process in photos because both of my hands were constantly moving!
 But the process is so simple, so let me quickly explain it.
-I also shared a sped up video on Instagram – if you want to see the video, click here.
+I also shared a sped up video on Instagram – keep scrolling to watch that.

 Also, you can make these is ANY color – alcohol inks come in so, so many – but these are the exact ones I used.
 I only used 2-3 of these per ornaments, but mixed it up for each ornament: